mild-blue/clockify-automation/README.md

 ## Setup

-* Create virtual env: `python -m venv venv` and activate it: `. ./venv/bin/activate `.
-* Install requirements: `pip install -r requirements.txt`.
+* Create virtual env in conda, use `make conda-create` then activate the environment via `conda activate clockify-automation`
 * Set proper values in `config.json`, use `config_example.json` as a base.
 * Run it: `python main.py`